openfoodfacts/openfoodfacts-server/docs/how-to-guides/develop-with-ory.md

   - my $user_id= "xxxxx" (<- put user ID)
   - my $user_ref = retrieve("/mnt/podata/users/$user_id.sto")
 - The user will then be given a session with the open_user_session() function and be redirected back to openfoodfacts.localhost, you can see the session in sto file with above commands
+- **OFF still does not display that the user is signed in, but creating sessions for users in kratos_auth.pl works**

 ## Logging Out
 Currently to logout go to world.openfoodfacts.localhost/cgi/kratos_logout.pl, eventually need to make logout button redirect to world.openfoodfacts.localhost/cgi/kratos_logout.pl